Matatika/matatika-docs/content/dataml/channels/channel-yaml.md

 ---

-The Matatika channel file is a way to create channels in your workspace.
-These channels can be used to "group up" related datasets.
+Use the Matatika channel YAML to group related datasets in your workspace as code.
 {: .fs-5 }

 Our channel files are stored as YAML files, you can read more about the YAML format and its syntax [here](https://yaml.org/){:target="_blank"}.